renovate-bot/xwiki-contrib-_-ai-llm-benchmark/README.md

 ### Collect model responses

 This step collects the model responses for each task.
-It reads the task files from the specified input directory, sends requests to the LLM API based on the task settings in the configuration file, and saves the model responses in the _output_ directory.
+It reads the task files from the specified input directory, sends requests to the LLM Application API based on the task settings in the configuration file, and saves the model responses in the _output_ directory.

 To run this step individually, use the following command: